tazama-lf/docs/Guides/dev-set-up-environment.md

     Obviously, there will have to be some changes.
 The server's instance of the rule processor runs _over there_ and you want your instance of the rule processor to run _over here_.

     Let's shortcut a few steps.
-We don't want to divert from our task here to walk through the process to clone the server's .env file in excruciating detail, so let's just copy the contents of the deployed `.env` file [here](https://github.com/tazama-lf/Full-Stack-Docker-Tazama/blob/dev/env/rule-901.env), and paste it into your new `.env` file in VS Code.
+We don't want to divert from our task here to walk through the process to clone the server's .env file in excruciating detail, so let's just copy the contents of the deployed [`rule-901.env`](https://github.com/tazama-lf/Full-Stack-Docker-Tazama/blob/dev/env/rule-901.env), and paste it into your new `.env` file in VS Code.

     In Docker, the services are able to communicate with each other through their container names.
 For example, the postgres database container can be addressed by other services simply with `postgres`.
 But because we are trying to connect to the `postgres` container on a completely different computer, and not from within the same Docker network, we need to explicitly talk to the container through the IP address and outward-facing port.
 The first thing you're going to have to do is find out what the IP address is of your server.
 We're going to leave that up to you.
 And if you installed the Tazama full-stack with the default ports, the ports for the services we need here are: